nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Test case: `list t/food`<br>
        Expected: All items with `food` as the tag are being displayed.

-### Finding items x days/weeks from expiry date
+### Show items x days/weeks from expiry date

-1. Finding items x days from expiry date
+1. Showing items x days from expiry date

     1. Test case: `reminder 7 days`<br>
-       Expected: All the items that are 7 days from expiry are shown.
+       Expected: All items that have already expired or are expiring within the next 7 days are shown.

-1. Finding items x weeks from expiry date
+1. Showing items x weeks from expiry date

     1. Test case: `reminder 7 weeks`<br>
-       Expected: All the items that are 7 weeks from expiry are shown.
+       Expected: All items that have already expired or are expiring within the next 7 weeks are shown.

 ### Sorting items